kfung21/CivilCalifornia/doc/blog/7 Habits of Successful People.md

 ---
-title: 7 Habits of Succesful People
+title: 7 Habits of Successful People
 date: 2020-5-24
 excerpt: How to be effective in Life
 type: blog